Best Canned Meats To Add To Your Survival Pantry

 Why?
 Because meat is a low-acid food, which makes it an ideal environment for bacteria to grow.

-Because water bath canning for vegetables can only reach temperatures of 212deg.
+• Because water bath canning for vegetables will only reach temperatures of 212deg.

-But a pressure canner can safely reach temperatures upwards of 250deg.
+• But a pressure canner easily reaches temperatures upwards of 250deg.

 That’s a high enough temperature to kill all bacteria and spores – even in meats.

-So, if you’re going to try canning meat and fish yourself, make sure to read up on pressure canners thoroughly.
+So, if you’re going to try canning some yourself, plan on getting a pressure cooker.

-Many wild game cooks and hunting websites have many canning recipes for various types of meat.
+Many wild game cooking websites have recipes for various types.

 The National Center for Home Food Preservation is another excellent resource.